crosswalk-project/crosswalk-website/documentation/16-Embedding_Crosswalk.md

 In the previous section, you loaded a remote website into the webview, demonstrating a simple way to "wrap" an Android application around a website.
 However, you may want to distribute a web application as part of an Android application, rather than host it on a website.
 In this case, you need to load a local resource into the Crosswalk webview instead.

-To include a local web resources, you need to place the web assets inside the Android application and distribute them as part of the application package (`.apk` file).
+To include local web resources, you need to place the web assets inside the Android application and distribute them as part of the application package (`.apk` file).

 Follow the steps below to add some web assets and bundle them with your application package: